Quartonos/Bernu/README.md

 # Bernu
 A DOS like interface, you can run it on most microcontrollers that supports micropython.
-Not big of a deal (yet)

 ## Commands
 These are the main thing to use in the so-called "OS"